amirouche/foundation/README.md

 pragmatic approach using Linked Data, by Canova *et al.*](https://core.ac.uk/download/pdf/76527782.pdf)

-copernic use a novel approach to store quads in an [ordered key-value store](https://en.wikipedia.org/wiki/Ordered_Key-Value_Store).
-It use [FoundationDB database storage engine](https://www.foundationdb.org/) to deliver a pragmatic versatile ACID-compliant versioned quad store where people can cooperate around the making of knowledge.  copernic only stores changes between versions.
+copernic use a novel approach to store triples in an [ordered key-value store](https://en.wikipedia.org/wiki/Ordered_Key-Value_Store).
+It use [FoundationDB database storage engine](https://www.foundationdb.org/) to deliver a pragmatic versatile ACID-compliant versioned triple store where people can cooperate around the making of knowledge.  copernic only stores changes between versions.
 It has also a snapshot of the latest version.  copernic does not rely on the theory of patches